Skip to Content

 3. employees charged with responsibilities for real property acquisitions or leasing; or

-4. department project managers and others who are assigned to monitor a project involving contracted products or services.
+4. department managers and others who are assigned to monitor a project involving contracted products or services.

-10. SAP – the university Enterprise Resource Planning (ERP) system.
+11. SAP – the university Enterprise Resource Planning (ERP) system.
 The system performs end-to-end financial functions for the university supply chain resourcing, to include purchase requisitions, purchase orders, goods receipt, accounts receivable, and other finance functions.

-3. PROCEDURES
+3. PROCEDURES FOR PROCUREMENT TRAINING RESPONSIBILITIES

 2. Employees are responsible to: